Salt Lake City Divorce Lawyer

 Can You Afford To Keep Your House?

 Having a home entails a great deal of obligation.
-Another significant question the court will make is if you can continue to retain the house.
+Another significant question the court will ask is whether you can continue retaining the house.
 Is your salary adequate to support your pre-divorce lifestyle and family responsibilities?
 It's a vital topic that many too many homeowners going through a divorce overlook.
 Although you may have a deep sentimental commitment to your house, it may not be the most financially sound decision to retain it.
-There are several costs to pay for, including the lease, maintenance, and income taxes.
+Several costs include the lease, maintenance, and income taxes.

 Divorce mediation is a process that allows couples who have decided to end their marriage to meet with a specially trained, neutral third party to settle common divorce-related issues.
 Mediation allows you to discuss and resolve issues like child custody, alimony, property division, and more without stepping into a courtroom.

 You can attend mediation sessions on your own or with your divorce attorney present—often, mediation is flexible enough to allow you and your spouse to proceed in a way that makes everyone feel most comfortable.